-QUANTITATIVE REASONING
+QUANTITATIVE AND LOGICAL REASONING

-Students must choose two of the courses listed below or one course from the list below and one of the following: Computer Science 100, Philosophy 130, Philosophy 235, or Psychology 385.
-This requirement satisfies the University's General Education: Quantitative Reasoning requirement.
+Students must fulfill this requirement by completing two courses from the list below.
+At least one course must come from the Mathematics, Statistics, and Data Science list.
+This requirement satisfies the University's Volunteer Core: Quantitative and Logical Reasoning requirement.

 WARNING: Course options for all entering freshmen and all other students who have not completed a college level mathematics course are determined by your placement level.
-Placement level is determined by Math ACT and/or Math SAT scores.
-Students who have received AP level calculus credit are exempted from this placement.
+Students who havereceived AP level calculus credit are exempted from this placement.